Now Until the Break of Day

-"Now Until the Break of Day" is song credited to "Bazmark presents Christine Anu and David Hobson with Royce Doherty".
-It is included on Luhrmann's debut studio album, Something for Everybody (1998).
+"Now Until the Break of Day" is a song credited to "Bazmark presents Christine Anu and David Hobson with Royce Doherty".
+It is included on Baz Luhrmann's debut studio album, Something for Everybody (1998).
 The track peaked at number 50 in Australia.
-The song is an arrangement from the act 3 finale of Benjamin Britten's 1960 opera A Midsummer Night's Dream.
+The song is an arrangement of the Act 3 finale of Benjamin Britten's 1960 opera A Midsummer Night's Dream.

-At the ARIA Music Awards of 1998, the Baz Luhrmann directed video won the ARIA award for Best Video.
+At the ARIA Music Awards of 1998, the Baz Luhrmann-directed video won the ARIA Award for Best Video.